 Arizona winters can be a huge relief after a long summer of hot temps.
 Here are some of the best places to go sledding in Arizona with the family!

 Sledding in Arizona – is that even a “thing”?
-That’s what our friends and family say when we start talking about a trip up the hill (Flagstaff).
+That’s what friends and family say when you start talking about a trip up the hill (Flagstaff).

 If you live in Arizona, you’ll agree that we have some of the hottest summer temps.
 While they can be quite nice at first, after a few months, many of us are aching for cooler weather.